groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/delete/pptx.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: "Effortlessly Remove Signatures from PPTX Files Using C# Applications"
+head_title: "Remove signatures from PPTX using C#"
 head_description: "Empower your C# applications with the robust capabilities of GroupDocs.Signature for .NET to seamlessly eliminate previously embedded signatures from PPTX files."

 ############################# Header ############################
-title: "Efficiently Remove Signatures from PPTX Files with C#"
+title: "Efficiently remove signatures from PPTX files"
 description: "Beyond just signing business documents, our solution offers comprehensive tools to locate and remove a wide array of signatures using GroupDocs.Signature for .NET."
 subtitle: "GroupDocs.Signature for .NET"